 - Are you open to the public?
 YES

 - Do you sell guns?
-YES
+YES, handguns, shotguns, and rifles.

 - Do you process FFL transfers for customers?
 YES (Inbound and outbound services are available)

 - Do you teach concealed pistol license classes?
 YES